cmeeren/gr-progress/src/gr-progress/README.txt

 == Changelog ==

+= 1.4.1 =
+* Fixed bug where any error in fetching data from Goodreads would disable all future fetching until the widget settings were re-saved.

 = 1.4.0 =
 * You can now force updates by adding 'force_gr_progress_update' as a url variable (e.g. by visiting http://yoursite.com/page_with_gr_progress_widget/?force_gr_progress_update).